I am currently

 Like other

-holistic health care approaches, we need to try to look at the flea
+holistic health care approaches, I need to try to look at the flea

 issue differently.
 It's not holistic to just switch to an herb from

 a chemical to attempt to kill all the fleas.
-We do not just address
+I do not just address

 the symptoms that the fleas cause (itching), but to get to the cause